Postpartum Depression Treatment

-Postpartum depression is a common, but serious mental illness new mothers experience during the late stages of pregnancy and in the first few weeks of their child’s life.
+Postpartum depression is a common but serious mental illness new mothers experience during the late stages of pregnancy and in the first few weeks of their child’s life.
 Many women notice changes in their minds and bodies after pregnancy, and even though they may have strong feelings of excitement and joy, it is also possible to encounter what is known as the “baby blues.”
 This is a period after the child’s birth — anywhere from three to five days all the way up to two weeks — during which you may experience anxiety, mood swings, depression, irritability, crying spells, or difficulty sleeping.
-Postpartum depression, however, is when these feelings continue for longer than two weeks, and develop into more severe feelings of hopelessness or emptiness.
+Postpartum depression, however, is when these feelings continue for longer than two weeks and develop into more severe feelings of hopelessness or emptiness.

-Signs Or Symptoms of Postpartum Depression
+Signs or Symptoms of Postpartum Depression

-It is normal for new mothers to experience symptoms similar to depression after bringing their baby home as a result of normal changes after pregnancy.
+It is normal for new mothers to experience symptoms similar to depression after bringing their baby home as a result of hormonal changes after pregnancy.
 But it is possible to mistake postpartum depression for “baby blues,” which can interfere with your ability to care for your child and accomplish daily tasks.